COVID-19 pandemic in Michigan: 2020

-The national coronavirus outbreak triggered a state of emergency response at the state level on March 10 followed by Governor Gretchen Whitmer announcing the closure of all K–12 school buildings until April 5.
-Face-to-face instruction for all Michigan schools was later suspended for the remainder of the 2019–20 school year, with guidelines implemented to transition students to home learning formats.
-On March 16, Governor Whitmer ordered bars, restaurants, entertainment venues, and other businesses to partially close for two weeks and later banned events and gatherings of more than 50 from March 17 – April 5.
+On March 13, Whitmer banned all gatherings of 250 or more people in a single space, with limited exceptions.
+The ban was lowered to 50 people on March 16 per a CDC recommendation, and bars, restaurants, entertainment venues, and other businesses to partially close for two weeks.

+On March 20, Whitmer signed an executive order banning landlords from filing eviction requests against tenants until April 17, which she said "relieves courts from certain statutory restrictions to enable them to stay eviction-related proceedings until after the COVID-19 emergency has passed".
+On April 15, Whitmer ordered nursing homes to transfer coronavirus patients to separate units or special facilities and banned evictions from nursing homes.
+The order was in effect until May 13.
+On June 11, Whitmer extended the freeze on residential evictions for non-payment of rent to June 30.

 On March 24, a statewide stay-at-home order was issued, limiting all non-essential travel and discontinuing all non-essential business services and operations.
 It was originally set to expire on April 13, but was extended until April 30 with several new social distancing restrictions.
+Failure to abide by the order was punishable with a $1,000 fine or 90 days in jail.
 The order was later extended to May 15, with some restrictions lifted and others added, such as mandatory face-covering usage in public buildings and businesses.
 The order was later extended again until May 28 and added modifications of the restrictions from previous orders.
-The face mask requirement was a factor in the killing of a security guard at a Family Dollar store in Flint after a woman refused to wear a mask and was denied entry, leading to the arrests of a family of four people, in which a 23-year-old man was charged with first-degree murder.
-Governor Whitmer has since extended the face mask requirement until July 15.
+In June, Whitmer extended the face mask requirement until July 15.
 On July 10, she extended the requirement and added a provision in which businesses can be fined $500 for not enforcing it and customers may be refused service for failing to wear one.